SMRUCC/gcmodeller-developer/docs/source/API/T-SMRUCC.R.CRAN.Bioconductor.DESeq2.estimateSizeFactorsForMatrix.md

  is used as the size factor for this column.
 Typically, one will not call this function directly, but use estimateSizeFactors.

+>
+>  a vector with the estimates size factors, one element per column
+>

 ### Properties